 Overview of Assessment

-You will be assessed on how well you meet the course’s learning outcomes and on your development against the program capabilities.
-Assessment may include individual assignment, group assignment and/or Exam.
+You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcome.

 Assessment consists of:Task 1: Individual report.
 25%.
 Due Weeks 3 and 5.
 CLOs 1, 2, 5.
 Task 2: Group presentation.
 35%.
 Due Weeks 10 and 13.
 CLOs 2, 3, 4, 5 Task 3: Individual quizzes.
 30%.
 Weeks 6 and 11.
 CLOs 1, 2, 3, 4, 5 Task 4: Individual tutorial activities.
 10%.
 Weeks 1 - 12.
 CLOs 1, 2, 3, 4, 5

 Feedback will be given on all assessment tasks.

 Equitable Learning Services

 Equitable Learning Services (ELS) provide support and equal opportunities for students with a disability, long-term illness and/or mental health condition and primary carers of individuals with a disability.
 You can contact the ELS if you would like to find out more: https://www.rmit.edu.au/students/support-and-facilities/student-support/equitable-learning-services.
 You can also contact the course coordinator or the program coordinator if you would like to find out more.